DannyBen/completely/README.md

 1. You develop your own command line tools.
 2. Your life feels empty without bash completions.
-3. Bash completion scripts scare you.
+3. Bash completion scripts seem overly complex to you.

+Note that if you are building bash command line scripts with [bashly][bashly], then this functionality is already integrated with it.

 ---